sammysun0711/openvino.genai/samples/cpp/rag_sample/README.md

   --repeat_penalty          N           Specify penalize sequence of tokens (default: 1.0, means no repeat penalty) --verbose                 BOOL        Display verbose output including config/system/performance info
 ```
+Notice: Please use the password you set in the PostgreSQL installation wizard.
 #### Lanuch Python Client
 Launch 2nd command line terminal, use python client to send the message of DB init and send the document chunks to DB for embedding and storing.
 Please check the setup of python environment with samples\python\rag_sample\README.md